raftAtGit/Chainvayler/README.md

 helm install kube/chainvayler-bank-sample/ --name chainvayler-sample
 ```

 This will by default create 3 writer pods and the watcher application `peer-stats` to follow the process.
-Any writer or reader pods will register themselves to `peer-stats` pod via RMI and you can follow the process via `peer-stats` pod:
+Any writer or reader pods will register themselves to `peer-stats` pod via RMI and you can follow the process via `peer-stats` pod's logs:

 ```
 kubectl logs chainvayler-peer-stats-<ID> --follow